knpuniversity/symfony4/knpu/ep5-forms/data-transformer.md

 field: if we hacked the HTML and changed the `value` attribute of an `option` to a non-existent id, we got a sanity validation error message.

-Next: let's see how we can customize this error and learn to do a few of other fancy things to make our custom field more flexible.
+Next: let's see how we can customize this error and learn to do a few other fancy things to make our custom field more flexible.